 Use the directions below to teach your little ones how to make your own red envelopes.
 Then, if you have some money to spare, give them each some coins!
 (Traditionally, money amounts should end in an even digit and should not include the number four.
 Try 22, 66, or 88 cents!)

 Decorate your red envelope any way you choose, and celebrate a happy and prosperous new year to come.

 - Cut out the envelope template and place it on top of the red construction paper, tracing the outline of the template onto the red paper.

 - Fold in both sides and use the glue stick to seal shut.

 - Fold up the bottom and use the glue stick to seal shut.

 - Fold over the top and make a crease, but leave it open to put coins inside.

-- Decorate the front of your envelope with the gold pen.
+- Decorate the front of your envelope.